Governor Cuomo Still Inching His Way Towards Mobile Sports Betting

 - Resorts World Catskills—located in Monticello

 With neighboring New Jersey and Pennsylvania having dramatically expanded legalized gambling in the past year, New York has every incentive to do the same, lest its gambling revenues be seized by other states.
-Nevertheless, New York has struggled to pass legislation that will legalize online gambling as the legislation has run into opposition that has stalled its passage.
+Nevertheless, New York has struggled to pass legislation that will legalize online gambling statewide.

 The New York narrowly missed approving online gambling in 2017 before taking the issue up again this year.
 The New York State Senate passed a bill to legalize online poker last year and the year before, but the bill failed to clear the New York Assembly.
 The lower house does not have the support for online gambling that is currently found in the upper chamber.
 The Senate had passed the bill with overwhelming support in previous years.
 Yet the Assembly has not even brought the bill up for a vote.
 In order to pass the bill, 76 votes are required in the Assembly and support was just short of that number.
 After passing the bill twice, the Senate did not bring the bill for a vote in 2018, ostensibly waiting for the Assembly to support online gambling.